deepghs/jlabutils/docs/source/index.rst

-Welcome to jutils's Documentation
+Welcome to jlabutils's Documentation
 =========================================================

 Overview
 -------------

-``jutils`` is a module with useful utilities for jupyterlab.
+``jlabutils`` is a module with useful utilities for jupyterlab.

 .. toctree::
     :maxdepth: 2